TaktikalPublic/docs/docs/fill-and-sign/editor/creating-your-first-fill-and-sign-document.md

 sense of how this works.

 The "ID num." field is now the selected field.
-We can add the "Name" field to the selection by holding `Shift ⇧` and just clicking it:
+We can add the "Name" field to the selection by holding `Shift ⇧` and clicking it:

 ![Creating your first Fill & Sign Document/Untitled 7.png](/img/fill-and-sign/creating-your-first-fill-and-sign-document/Untitled-07.png)